ItsKagame/RETAIL-DEMAND-PREDICTION/README.md

 - Focus on key drivers of demand as identified in the feature importance analysis.

 ## Limitations and Future Work
+While the project yielded promising results, there were limitations to consider:
+- Data Availability: The quality and quantity of data used to train and validate the model can impact its performance.
+Future research might benefit from incorporating larger datasets or exploring additional data sources.
-- The model's performance may vary based on different data sources or time periods.
+- Model Generalizability: The model's performance might vary depending on the specific context and timeframes.
+Further testing on different data splits or across different regions or time periods is recommended.
-- Future research could explore alternative models or larger datasets for improved accuracy.
+- Alternative Models: Exploring other machine learning models or feature engineering techniques could potentially lead to improved forecasting accuracy